Annual Survey of Research and Development in Canadian Industry (RDCI)

-The target population comprises all companies and industrial non-profit organizations that perform and/or fund research and development (R&D), or have had R&D expenditures in the past and continue to make or receive technology payments within the reference period.
+The target population comprises all businesses and industrial non-profit organizations that perform or fund research and development (R&D), or have had R&D expenditures in the past and continue to make or receive technology payments within the reference period.
 The survey is a cross economy survey and includes all North American Industry Classification System codes, with the exception of the following codes: 61131 - Universities and 91 - Public administration.

 This is a sample survey with a cross-sectional design.

-The Annual Survey of Research and Development in Canadian Industry is a stratified sample of companies classified by: 57 unique industry groups, R&D size and geography.
+The Annual Survey of Research and Development in Canadian Industry is a stratified sample of businesses classified by 57 unique industry groups, research and development size and geography.

 Responding to this survey is mandatory.